Patrick Boylan: Personal life

-In 1962 he wed Ann Elizabeth née Worsfold; the marriage was dissolved and in 1993 he married Pamela Mary née Inder.
+In 1962 he wed Ann Elizabeth née Worsfold divorced 1986 and in 1993 he married his long term partner of 25 years during which time he had 3 children, Pamela Mary née Inder.

 Boylan was passionate about music, especially choral and operatic.
 He was a member of the choir at Holy Cross, Leicester.
 He combined his love of music with that of research.
 He organised through the Rotary Club a musical event around his discovery of a Mrs Austin who became a successful singer in the United States: "Finding Leicester's Mrs Austin ...
 America’s First International Prima Donna", held at Leicester's Unitarian Chapel on 29 March 2019.
 The following year he published a learned article about the little-known Tudor composer Hugh Aston, some of whose work survived the almost complete destruction of manuscripts in the Catholic tradition during the English Reformation.

 A lifelong interest in oenology was first aroused when he worked for a wine merchant while a student at Hull.

 Boylan died on 8 February 2024, at the age of 84.